INTO-CPS-Association/DTaaS/docs/developer/index.md

 ## Testing

-For information about testing and workflow related to that, please see the [testing folder](docs\developer\testing).
+For information about testing and workflow related to that, please see the [testing page](testing/intro.md).

 ## Live Demo Server

 A demo server is up and running at [https://sandbox.cps.digit.au.dk/](https://sandbox.cps.digit.au.dk/).
 Developers will need credentials to log in.

-## License

-This software is owned by [The INTO-CPS Association](https://into-cps.org/) and is available under [the INTO-CPS License](LICENSE.md).

-The DTaaS software platform uses [Træfik](https://github.com/traefik/traefik), [ML Workspace](https://github.com/ml-tooling/ml-workspace), [Grafana](https://github.com/grafana/grafana), [InfluxDB](https://github.com/influxdata/influxdb) and [RabbitMQ](https://github.com/rabbitmq/rabbitmq-server) open-source components.
-These software components have their own licenses.